Cultwo

 Cultwo (Korean: 컬투) is a South Korean comedy duo consisting of Jung Chan-woo and Kim Tae-gyun.
 Formed in 1994 as Cult Triple, in 2002, Jung Seong-han left the team.
 After which, Chan-woo and Tae-gyun renamed the team the current name.
 Their syndicated talk radio show Cultwo Show, airs via the SBS Power FM since 2006.

 They appeared with Kim Tae-gyun's son, Kim Bum-jun, in Episode 20 of Roommate Season 2.
 Kim Tae-gyun revealed that since his son watches Roommate every other day, so he decided to make an appearance on the show.
 After they appeared on the show, Kim Tae-gyun shared that he longs for his deceased mother, who died in 2014 due to cancer.
-On the day of the cremation, Kim Tae-gyun also shared that his mother appeared in his dream.
 Kim Bum-jun is a fan of GOT7's Jackson.